 Understanding the Chapter 7 Bankruptcy Trustee’s Position

-In any Chapter 7 Bankruptcy proceeding, there are representatives on each side of the process, navigating the legal progression.
+In any Tucson Chapter 7 Bankruptcy proceeding, there are representatives on each side of the process, navigating the legal progression.
 First, our accomplished Tucson Chapter 7 Bankruptcy Attorneys develops a relationship with our clients to help them understand exactly how the process works, and what to expect going forward, so there are no surprises upon filing.
 Our goal is to provide our clients with a fresh financial start, so they can begin enjoying life again.

 The debtors’ Chapter 7 attorneys represent the creditors, which can include financial institutions like Chase Bank, Bank of America, or Ford Motor Company.

 In Tucson, Arizona, there are two judges who preside over the bankruptcy process; there is a United States Trustee’s Office included as well.
 The latter is an arm of the Department of Justice, who protect the Bankruptcy Code from abuse.
 Their main position is to ensure that the filing party – our client – is not hiding assets, and that each side’s Chapter 7 attorney group is practicing properly.

 When an individual or couple files for Chapter 7 Bankruptcy, the non-exempt items that can be accounted for, if any, will be liquidated and turned over to the Trustee.
 Since this is the cornerstone of the legal process, the Trustee will work very hard to ensure that the filer is not withholding non-exempt items.
 As the representative for our clients, our Tucson Chapter 7 bankruptcy lawyer will do everything we can to provide our clients with the tools they need to understand what filing for a Chapter 7 Bankruptcy means to their livelihood.
 If there is a single reason that we believe would disrupt this proceeding, our Tucson Chapter 7 bankruptcy attorney will advise our clients to take another avenue to financial relief.

 Declaring Unsecured Debt Versus Secured Debt